UIM-Community/Perl-SDK/pds.md

 # PDS

-PDS is the choseen format to communicate with the product.
-That mean Portable data string.
+The PDS object is a class wrapper around the Nimbus::API PDS functions.
+Reference the PDS.pm module for the functions included.

 ## Examples